Troubleshooting Your Plants

 - Water Flow Problems: Pumps or tubing may fail to deliver water evenly.
 Run a manual test to ensure consistent flow to all plant sites.

 - Watering Schedule Concerns: Some hydroponic setups retain excess water, reducing oxygen exchange.
-If "feeder" roots appear, increase aeration using wave makers or surface agitation techniques.
+If "feeder" roots appear, increase aeration using wave makers or surface agitation techniques, and or conditioners like Root Balance to help support healthier root zones, improved oxygenation

 - Nutrient Deficiency: Lack of key nutrients like nitrogen, magnesium, and potassium can cause wilting.
-Use balanced natural formulas like PHLO, Veg+Bloom, and VBX.
+Use balanced natural formulas for the plants you're growing.
+Consider adding conditioners like Root Balance to help improve nutrient absorption, root zone oxygenation and microbial support and more.

 - Pests: Look for aphids, spider mites, or whiteflies.
 Introduce ladybugs or neem oil treatments for natural pest control.

 - Root Health Issues: Roots should be white and firm.
-If roots turn brown and mushy, boost oxygenation which can be done with wavemaker pumps or airstones to prevent root rot.
+If roots turn brown and mushy, boost oxygenation which can be done with wavemaker pumps or airstones to prevent root rot or again, with Root Balance water conditioner.

 Yellowing Leaves